-We are headquartered in Istanbul, Türkiye and conduct field operations across 32 warehouses in 15 different cities.
-We also have a warehouse in Kocaeli that is used for assembly, warehousing and recycling.
+We are headquartered in Istanbul, Türkiye and conduct field operations across 18 warehouses in 9 different cities.
 We continue to invest in our current locations as necessary to grow our business and believe that our properties, including the principal properties described above, are well-maintained, adequate and suitable for their current requirements and for our operations in the foreseeable future.